fervort/SuperMQL/README.md

 [Read more about MyQuery here ](https://github.com/fervort/SuperMQL/wiki/My-Query)

 ## Interactive Script
-Interactive Script is way of writing/executing MQLs using programming features like loops conditions and etc.
+Interactive script is a way of manipulating output of MQL on the fly using programming features like loops, conditions and sysouts.
-In another word, it is possible to interacte with MQL using programming features like loops, conditions and sysout.
+In other words, it is way of writing/executing MQLs using programming features.

-You can quickly test something without writing TCL script or JPO.
+You can quickly test something without writing a SuperMQL script(.sms) or TCL or JPO.

 [Read more about Interactive Scripts and some examples here ](https://github.com/fervort/SuperMQL/wiki/Interactive-Script)